-CHILD CARE CENTER - A nonresidential facility for the care of preschool and/or school aged children that is not located within a home or other residence.
+CHILD CARE CENTER - A nonresidential facility for the care of preschool and/or and school aged children that is not located within a home or other residence single-family house or other residential dwelling unit.
 See Article XX

-CHILD CARE HOME - A nonresidential facility for the care of preschool and/or school aged children that is located within the residence in which the primary care provider resides.
+CHILD CARE HOME - A nonresidential facility for the care of preschool and/or and school aged children that is located within the residence in which the primary care provider resides.
 See Article XX

-CHILD CARE NURSERY - A nonresidential facility for the care of children under three years of age that is not located within a home or other residence.
+CHILD CARE NURSERY - A nonresidential facility for the care of children under three years of age that is not located within a home or other residence single-family house or other residential dwelling unit.